aws-solutions-library-samples/guidance-for-custom-search-of-an-enterprise-knowledge-base-with-amazon-opensearch-service/README.md

 1. You must make sure the embedding model was deployed successfully.
 2. Upload your testing data files (docx formation) to Sagemaker Notebook
 3. Open Script-Doc.ipynb, and run the first two cell
-4. In hyperparameter part, input the following parameter and run the cell: \n
+4. In hyperparameter part, input the following parameter and run the cell:
-    a.	index_name: The name of your index (database) in OpenSearch \n
+    a.	index_name: The name of your index (database) in OpenSearch
-    b.	folder_path: The original data file folder path \n folder_path \n
+    b.	folder_path: The original data file folder path
+        folder_path
-            ---file1.docx \n
+            ---file1.docx
-            ---file2.docx \n
+            ---file2.docx
 5. Run the following cell

 **Validation :**